Zeeker/blog/content/post/how-to-build-your-professional-website/part-3-automation/index.md

 Let’s go over each property:

-- `alias`: you might have guessed it, this is the domain now should alias the deployed version to
+- `alias`: you might have guessed it, this is the domain `now` should alias the deployed version to
-- `name`: the name which appears in your now deployments and web interface, no magic here
+- `name`: the name which appears in your `now` deployments and web interface, no magic here
 - `type`: what kind of deployment is this?
-In this case it's `static` because now should just serve the files as they are
+In this case it's `static` because `now` should just serve the files as they are
-- `version`: what kind of now version do we wanna use?
+- `version`: what kind of `now` version do we wanna use?

-So, how come now knows how to build my page?
+So, how come `now` knows how to build my page?
-This is a bit of magic on now's side:
+This is a bit of magic on `now`'s side:
 <!-- when you have a `static` deployment and a `Dockerfile` now (correctly) assumes that this builds your page. -->
-when you have a `static` deployment and a `Dockerfile` now (correctly) assumes that the image contains your final page.
+when you have a `static` deployment and a `Dockerfile` `now` (correctly) assumes that the image contains your final page.
 The only thing you need to do is put the relevant files in a `/public` folder in your docker image.
 [See here the docs] (https://zeit.co/docs/v1/static-deployments/builds/building-with-now/) for details on this.

-All this in combination leads to now basically doing this:
+All this in combination leads to `now` basically doing this:

 1. fetch the files from the repo
 2. detect the `Dockerfile`, run `docker build`